Women experienced communion, strength, and understanding of their partners' feelings by having their partners present at the birth of their babies

 Methods

 Data were obtained before, during, and after delivery by observations of lived events and through 80 interviews.
-Interviews lasted 20–75 minutes, used open ended questions, and addressed the women's experiences of health and care during the pregnancy and delivery, and after childbirth.
-Women were encouraged to talk freely about their childbirth and life experiences.
-Data were …
+Interviews lasted 20–75 minutes, used open ended questions, and addressed the women's experiences of health and care during the pregnancy …